adobe/aepsdk-roku/Documentation/api-reference.md

 About the XDM data structure, please refer to the [Media Edge API Documentation](https://experienceleague.adobe.com/docs/experience-platform/edge-network-server-api/media-edge-apis/getting-started.html?lang=en).

 > **Important**
-> Ensure that you send `media.ping` evevents every 1 second when playing a video to ensure that the SDK sends out the pings properly.
+> Ensure that the `media.ping` event is sent every second during video playback so that the SDK sends out the pings properly.
-> The sample app uses a timer to send ping events per second.
-See the [MainScene.brs](../sample/simple-videoplayer-channel/components/MainScene.brs) for more details.
+> Refer to [MainScene.brs](../sample/simple-videoplayer-channel/components/MainScene.brs) for information on how the sample app uses a timer to send ping events every second.

 ##### Syntax